MCC155 MCC155 Quantum computing lp2 HT20 (7.5 hp)

 See also the syllabus at the studyportalen https://www.student.chalmers.se/sp/course?course_id=31474

-The assessment comprises two hand-ins and a a final written exam.
+The assessment comprises two hand-ins and a final written exam.

-The credits distribution is as follows: each of the hand-ins counts for about 15% towards the total grade, resulting in 2 hp; the written exam counts for about 70% towards the final grade, namely 5.5 hp.
-The total points determine the grade (F, 3, 4, 5).
+The credits distribution is as follows: each of the hand-ins counts for about 15% towards the total grade (resulting e.g. in 2 hp within the Chalmers grading system); the written exam counts for about 70% towards the final grade (resulting e.g. in 5.5 hp within the Chalmers grading system).
+The total points determine the grade (F, 3, 4, 5), according to the distribution: 50% = 3, 70% = 4, 85% = 5.
+However, you need to score at least 40% at the written exam in order to pass.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.